Executive Management Team

 Sanda Ojiambo holds a Master of Arts in Public Policy from the University of Minnesota, USA, and a Bachelor of Arts in Economics and International Development from McGill University, Canada.

 As a special initiative of the UN Secretary-General, the United Nations Global Compact is a call to companies everywhere to align their operations and strategies with Ten Principles in the areas of human rights, labour, environment and anti-corruption.
 Our ambition is to accelerate and scale the global collective impact of business by upholding the Ten Principles and delivering the Sustainable Development Goals through accountable companies and ecosystems that enable change.
-With more than 15,000 companies and 3,000 non-business signatories based in over 160 countries, and 69 Local Networks, the UN Global Compact is the world’s largest corporate sustainability initiative — one Global Compact uniting business for a better world.
+With more than 20,000 participating companies, 5 Regional Hubs, 62 Local Networks covering 67 countries and 15 Country Managers establishing Networks in 34 other countries, the UN Global Compact is the world’s largest corporate sustainability initiative — one Global Compact uniting business for a better world.

 Lise Kingo

-Additionally, Ms. Powell oversees the strategic relations of the UN Global Compact with Governments as well as partnerships across the United Nations system, including with the Executive Office of the UN Secretary-General.
+Ms. Powell previously held the role of Chief of Staff with the Global Compact.
+In this position, she was responsible for managing the front office operations and strategic initiatives, alongside a diverse portfolio including Strategic Planning, Monitoring and Evaluation, Board Relations, as well as the integrity of the initiative.
+She also oversaw the strategic relations of the UN Global Compact with Governments as well as partnerships across the United Nations System, including with the Executive Office of the UN Secretary-General.

-Prior to joining the UN Global Compact, Ms. Powell worked in the Speechwriting Unit of the Executive Office of UN Secretary-General Kofi Annan.
-In this role, she composed messages and articles on behalf of the former UN Secretary-General.
+Before joining the UN Global Compact in 2001, Ms. Powell worked in the Speechwriting Unit of the Executive Office of UN Secretary-General Kofi Annan.

 Sue Allchurch, Chief, Outreach & Engagement